Why the attempt to turn artists into political pundits will always fail

-The eccentric dimensions of some of Kanye’s views became clear almost immediately from his bizarre comments on social media, and even more so later on, but regardless, when he wears a sweater spelling White Lives Matter or a MAGA hat, Kanye is not attempting to shift the Overton Window, or convince his friends and followers to join a certain political cause or party.
+The eccentric dimensions of some of Kanye’s views became clear almost immediately from his bizarre comments on social media regarding the Jews, and even more so later on, but regardless, when he wears a sweater spelling White Lives Matter or a MAGA hat, Kanye is not attempting to shift the Overton Window, or convince his friends and followers to join a certain political cause or party.
 He’s instead more or less instinctively tapping into, or attempting to intervene in something that strikes him as symbolic, and potentially iconoclastic.

 West calling out BLM saying it “was always a scam” to be sure enters the political discourse.
 But it also should not be confused with simply wishing to make a political point, or put another way, it highlights the hybrid logic that political discourse has come to assume.